 The main aim of this paper is to develop a robust interest point matching framework that considers spatial constraints defined by the relative orientation and change in scale between pairs of features, rather than single features.
 An additional benefit from this framework is that the orientation and scale of individual features do not need to be determined at the interest point detection stage.
-This differs from conventional methods of finding correspondences (such as SIFT [4]), which typically need the orientation and scale of features to be estimated by interest point detectors.
+This differs from conventional methods of finding correspondences [such as scale-invariant feature transform (SIFT) [4]], which typically need the orientation and scale of features to be estimated by interest point detectors.
 With the proposed pairwise framework, the relative scale change and orientation change are determined only at the interest point matching stage, and our results demonstrate that this framework is capable of producing more robust correspondences.

-Our main contributions are:
+Our main contributions are as follows.

-- We define a set of pairwise spatial constraints that can be used to select the relative orientation and change in scale between features when searching for correspondences. - 2) We develop a robust matching framework that searches for clusters of pairwise correspondences, satisfying the defined spatial constraints, by using a 2D similarity space.
-Robust and accurate correspondences can be found as clusters in this similarity space. - 3) As a comparison, we study the performance of several common matching algorithms on 3D objects under the effects of geometric distortion and viewpoint change.
+- We define a set of pairwise spatial constraints that can be used to select the relative orientation and change in scale between features when searching for correspondences. - 2) We develop a robust matching framework that searches for clusters of pairwise correspondences, satisfying the defined spatial constraints, by using a 2-D similarity space.
+Robust and accurate correspondences can be found as clusters in this similarity space. - 3) As a comparison, we study the performance of several common matching algorithms on 3-D objects under the effects of geometric distortion and viewpoint change.
 These algorithms also make use of spatial information to find correspondences.
 We demonstrate that our proposed framework compares well with these algorithms.